Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Related Work

-Other work has addressed the computational cost of training new policies from scratch at each iteration, which is a significant bottleneck \citep{McAleer2020PipelinePSRO, Li2023SolvingLarge-Scale}.
-To address this, \textsc{Fusion-\psro} \citep{Lian2024Fusion-PSRO} uses policy fusion to initialize new best responses, while \textsc{Strategic Knowledge Transfer} \citep{Smith2023StrategicKnowledge} explores transferring knowledge across changing opponent strategies. \textit{Our work tackles this problem differently by using a single amortized generator, which removes the need to store and train separate models for each policy.}
+Other work has addressed the computational cost of training new policies from scratch at each iteration, which is a significant bottleneck \citep{Li2023SolvingLarge-Scale}.
+Notably, \textsc{Pipeline \psro} (P2SRO) \citep{McAleer2020PipelinePSRO} mitigates this by parallelizing the training of best responses.
+To further address this, \textsc{Fusion-\psro} \citep{Lian2024Fusion-PSRO} uses policy fusion to initialize new best responses, while \textsc{Strategic Knowledge Transfer} \citep{Smith2023StrategicKnowledge} explores transferring knowledge across changing opponent strategies. \textit{Our work tackles this problem differently by using a single amortized generator, which removes the need to store and train separate models for each policy.}

 Finally, some papers have focused on improving the meta-game solution or policy diversity. \textsc{Alpha-\psro} \citep{muller2019generalized} replaces the Nash meta-solver with $\alpha$-Rank to scale \psro to general-sum, many-player settings. \textsc{A-\psro} \citep{hu2023psro} introduces an advantage-based evaluation for strategy selection, providing a unified objective across zero-sum and general-sum games. \textsc{Anytime \psro} \citep{McAleer2022AnytimeOptimal} and \textsc{Self-Play \psro} (SP-\psro) \citep{McAleer2022Self-PlayPSRO} aim to improve convergence by adding high-quality policies to the population.
 Other works introduce new metrics for policy diversity to ensure better approximation of the Nash Equilibrium \citep{Tang2025PolicySimilarity, Yao2023PolicySpace}. \textit{While these works aim to improve \psro, they do not fundamentally change its core structure, which still relies on an explicit population of policies and a payoff matrix.}